Moz vs Ahrefs — Which is Better?

 WebsiteAhrefsMoz

-Obviously you have to treat this sort of small-scale testing with caution — but if there is a trend to be spotted here, it’s that a bigger link database doesn’t necessarily lead to ‘bigger’ data.
+Obviously you have to treat this sort of small-scale testing with caution — but my tests did seem to indicate that the bigger link database did translate into more links being surfaced.

 In terms of the backlink analysis itself, both Moz and Ahrefs give you the key information you’d expect about the backlinks and referring domains that point to a domain.